SoftwareBrothers/adminjs-dev/docs-src/tutorials/features.md

 As you can see, in the example above, you have to take care of merging previous options, which could be problematic.

-Fortunately AdminBro gives you the helper functions for that:
+Fortunately, AdminBro gives you the helper functions for that:

 - factory function {@link buildFeature}
 - and optional helper {@link mergeResourceOptions}, when you need more control.